 Okay, to earlier lessons, I once spent about 6 hours with PVS-7s on a non-flip-up skullcrusher, following some enemy sneaking around the woods near our OP.
 Just to finally sneak up on them when they took a listening halt and absolutely scare the crap out of some deer.

 At some point in here I became aware of shrouds, mounts and so on, and mounted this all to "bump helmets" by converting DH132 (CVC) shells into high cut helmets.
-Get 4 point harnesses, velcro, OA pads, some spraypaint.
-I made probably half a dozen of these, sold a few to Lightfighters.
-Here's me looking like a doofus in one in 2006.
+Get 4 point harnesses, velcro, OA pads, stencils, spraypaint, glue.
+I made probably half a dozen of these, sold a few to Lightfighters back in the day.
+Definitely didn't ship any to other countries as that would be an ITAR violation:

 This all led to me being The Night Vision Expert for this trng group, so when they got some cash, they decided they needed to add night vision training schedules, wanted to buy a dozen or so monoculars, but what?
 So, they had me decide.

 I ended up specifying the D300 with Gen 2+ SHP tubes.
-Very good stuff, all in all, and despite being damned heavy, they are still in service so that seems to have panned out.
+Very good stuff, all in all, and despite being damned heavy compared to more current offerings, they are still in service so that seems to have panned out.

 The name is stupider, but the D300 seems to still be sold as this unit now.